rosjat/sdl2-test/README.md

 good place to start with sdl2: https://wiki.libsdl.org/

+### Update 2021/4/14

+- implemting first iteration of loading stage setup from external lua file
+  - function needs some refactoring to make it more readable i guess but we will see -removing code that was used to setup stage screens

 ### Update 2021/4/7

 - using the configuration struct to replace most of the #define values in sdl2-test.h